SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/Cassandra_Cleaner.md

 ## Running the tool

-Once the *db.yaml* and *settings.yaml* files have been correctly configured, as detailed in the previous section, you can start cleaning the timetrace table.
+Once the *db.yaml* and *settings.yaml* files have been correctly configured, as detailed in the previous section, you can start cleaning the timetrace or infotrace table.

-The cleaning of the timetrace table has been divided in two steps, both of which can be triggered by passing the corresponding arguments when running the executable:
+Depending of the db.yaml configuration, the arguments provided to clean the table, are configured as mentioned below when running the executable:

+**Timetrace table**

 - `clean -l` or `clean --large-partition` to clean the ‘-1_-1_-1_-1’ partition.

 - `clean -s` or `clean --small-partition` to clean all other partitions.

 To execute both steps sequentially in one run, specify both options: `clean -l -s`

+**Infotrace table**

+- `clean -l` or `clean --large-partition` to clean the ‘-1_-1_-1_-1’ partition.

 When the program has finished and the data has been deleted, you still need to run compaction to actually reclaim the disk space.
 However, note that you need to wait `gc_grace_seconds` after the program finishes before you start the compaction.